locationtech/udig-platform/docs/devel/en/making_a_branding_plugin.rst

 The following example assumes you are packaging up something in the uDig community folder, please adapt this example to your need.

-To create a branding plug-in for **net.refractions.udig.community.jody.visual-feature**:
+To create a branding plug-in for **org.locationtech.udig.community.jody.visual-feature**:

 #.
 Start up the new wizard and select "Plug-in Project" before pressing :guilabel:`Next`